mathieucarbou/MycilaJSY/docs/index.md

 - Sync mode and async mode (non-blocking)
 - Core, stack size and interval can be configured
 - Energy reset
-- Custom bauds rate
+- Automatically detect baud rate
-- Automatically detect and switch bauds rate
+- Switch bauds rate to any supported speed live at runtime without reset
 - Configurable Serial (Serial2 by default)
 - Metrics: